 If you know that a player is only playing on your table (I know this is never a certainty, but if you are pretty sure), then you can make some very sound and informed decisions from the speed at which they play each turn.
 Here are a few rules to help you to read your online opponents better.

 Five online poker tells

-If a “check” has been preceded by a long pause, then they probably have a week hand.
+1. If a “check” has been preceded by a long pause, then they probably have a weak hand.

 Players will frequently use the rule that if they spend a long-time before checking then they can trick you into thinking that they have a strong hand, their aim is to get you to check too so that they can get a free card.
 However, if the other player’s hand was truly as strong as they are playing it, they would have checked more quickly because they would not have to think as tactically.
 In short, a long pause before a check is often a sign of reverse-psychology; they want to appear strong but are weak.

 2. A bet that has been preceded by a long pause usually indicates a good hand.

 This is a similar tactic to the one mentioned above, in that it is a piece of reverse psychology.
 Taking a long time to place a bet can indicate uncertainty, but because most people are aware of this, purposefully appearing to take your time can make it look like you are uncertain, when in fact you actually have a good hand.